wintech119/DisasterRecoveryInventoryManagementSystem/replit.md

 **Key Features Used**: Transaction history with audit trail (created_by field), Disaster event reports, Distributor tracking, Comprehensive transaction logs, Export capabilities for external auditing

-**Authentication Status**: No authentication system is currently implemented.
-The application assumes deployment in a trusted environment or behind external authentication (VPN, reverse proxy).
-Future enhancement: Role-based access control (RBAC) should be implemented to enforce these user role distinctions with appropriate permissions for each role level.
+**Authentication Status**: ✅ **IMPLEMENTED** - The system now features complete user authentication and role-based access control (RBAC) using Flask-Login.
+Users must log in to access the system, and their access to features is restricted based on their assigned role.
+The system supports secure password hashing (Werkzeug), session management, and automatic audit logging of all transactions with the `created_by` field.

 ## System Architecture